 Recruitment is a collaborative effort between the career planner, regional managers, one-stop operator, and other local area staff.
-Recruitment methods include but are not limited to: presentations at interagency and community group meetings, partner referrals, local chambers and economic development agencies, and referrals from walk-in traffic at the job centers.
+Recruitment methods include but are not limited to: presentations at interagency and community group meetings, partner referrals, local chambers and economic development agencies, presentations to high school and college classes, group orientations, and referrals from walk-in traffic at the job centers.